-Girls Supporting Girls was started in 2013 by three Chicago mothers hoping to improve the prospects for at-risk girls in developing countries and inspire our own children to be agents of change.
+Girls Supporting Girls was started in 2013 by three Chicago women hoping to improve the prospects for at-risk girls in developing countries and inspire our own children to be agents of change.

 Did you know that there are 33 million fewer girls than boys in primary school around the world?
 The benefits of changing that are undeniable:

 - Girls with eight years of education are four times less likely to be married as children.

 - A child born to a literate mother is 50% more likely to survive past the age of 5.

 - A girl with an extra year of education can earn 20% more as an adult.